 Violence against women is still endemic in Icelandic society.
 In 2008, a survey of 3,000 women aged 18-80 years showed that 42% had experienced violence by men in their lifetime, 30% percent had experienced physical violence by men and 24% had experienced sexual violence by men.
 4% of women had experienced violence by men during the last twelve months (autumn 2007-2008).
 In 2013, Reykjavík Metropolitan Police received 593 notifications on domestic disturbances in the capital, of which 438 cases were registered as conflicts and 155 as violence.
 As a consequence, at the beginning of 2015, the Mayor of Reykjavik and the Chief of the Reykjavik Metropolitan Police signed an agreement on joint measures to counteract domestic violence.

 Regarding the legislation, The General Penal Code penalizes all forms of violence against women.
 The Code recognizes marital rape and female genital mutilation as a crime, as well as sexual harassment and other forms of sexual violence.
 There is no gender specific stipulation in the General Penal Code on domestic violence, but according to Article 70 Paragraph 3, it leads to a more severe penalty if an offence is committed against a man, woman or child in a close relationship to the perpetrator, the offence, due to this relationship, being considered particularly heinous.
 Amendments need to be made against cyber-related crimes, such as revenge porn and internet stalking.

 The Icelandic Women’s Rights Association has fought for women’s rights and gender equality since 1907.

-We have been members of the International Alliance of Women for over a century and have extensive experience in international cooperation.
+We have been members of IAW, the International Alliance of Women, since our founding.